 - Background.
 I’m a Scandanavian who grew up in the frozen Minnesotan suburbs with a Fargo-style accent.
 Nonetheless, God has sent me to Mexico to study abroad, to Ecuador as a missionary, and to Denver to work with Hispanic immigrants as a pastor and teacher.
-I speak Spanish, and I’m white – and 6’5”.
+I speak Spanish, I’m white – and 6’5”.
 God sure has a sense or humor.

 - Writing.
 I’ve had the privilege of writing for Christianity Today, The Review of Faith and International Affairs, Independent School, Comment Magazine, Leadership Journal, and The Gospel Coalition.
 My two favorite quotes on writing: “Make them see.”
 Joseph Conrad.
 “Write the truest sentence you can.”
 Ernest Hemingway.
 My favorite editor: George Orwell.
 His six rules for writing are my constant tutor.

 - Family.
 I’m married to a beautiful wife and have four gorgeous little girls.
 Yes, four.

 - Education.
 I completed my Master of Divinity from Denver Seminary in 2009 and my undergraduate degree in International Economics & Cultural Affairs and Spanish from Valparaiso University in 2005.